Gideon Rachman: Books

 Rachman's first book, Zero-Sum World was published in 2010 in the United Kingdom.
 It was published under the title Zero-Sum Future in the United States and translated into seven languages, including Chinese, German and Korean.
 The book was part history and part prediction.
-It argued that the thirty years from 1978–2008 had been shaped by a shared embrace of globalisation by the world's major powers that had created a "win-win world", leading to greater peace and prosperity.
+It argued that the thirty years from 1978 to 2008 had been shaped by a shared embrace of globalisation by the world's major powers that had created a "win-win world", leading to greater peace and prosperity.
 Rachman predicted that the financial and economic crisis that began in 2008 would lead to a zero-sum world, characterised by increasing tensions between the world's major powers.
 The New York Times newspaper praised the book as "perhaps the best one-volume account now available of the huge post-Communist spread of personal freedom and economic prosperity."

 In August 2016, Rachman published a book entitled Easternisation - War and Peace in the Asian Century.
 The book argues that 500 years of Western domination of global politics is coming to an end as the result of the rise of new powers in Asia.
 It focussed on the threat of conflict between the US and China, America's eroding global position and rivalries between China and its neighbours.
 The book was called "masterly" by the Sunday Times and "superb" by The Daily Telegraph.
 British historian, Paul Kennedy, said – "This is truly one of those works you can say you wished our political leaders would read and ponder its great implications."

 In 2022 his third book, The Age of the Strongman, was published in Bodley Head.
+It was named a Best Book of the Year by The Economist, Foreign Affairs, The Times (UK) and Sunday Times.